V4Fire/Client/docs/ds/README.md

 //   '--colors-primary': #0F9
 // }

-// To transform object to props use interpolate-props
+// To convert an object to properties, use interpolate-props.

 interpolate-props(getDSVariables("light"), false)
 // --colors-primary #0F9